cdapio/coopr/docs/docs/source/faq/server.rst

 ----------------------------------------------------------------------------
 Cluster templates and their associated metadata are stored in a database.

-How do I setup a database for Continuuity Loom to use?
+How do I setup a database for Cask Coopr to use?
 ------------------------------------------------------
-Loom Server persists runtime information of provisioned clusters in a relational database.
+Coopr Server persists runtime information of provisioned clusters in a relational database.
-If you are running Loom Server in the default mode, it's using the embedded Derby DB for storing all the runtime metadata.
+If you are running Coopr Server in the default mode, it's using the embedded Derby DB for storing all the runtime metadata.
 We don't recommend running an embedded derby DB in production.
-Loom Server can be configured to connect to standard relational database like MySQL or PostgreSQL by simple configurations specified in loom.xml.
+Coopr Server can be configured to connect to standard relational database like MySQL or PostgreSQL by simple configurations specified in coopr.xml.

-Following are the configuration required for enabling Loom Server to connect to external relational database:
+Following are the configuration required for enabling Coopr Server to connect to external relational database:
 ::

  ...